ArneTillmann/AuDoLab/paper.md

 The second step can be reiteraded, depending on the users perceived quality of the classification results.

+## Comparison with existing tools

+At the moment no Python Package with a comparable functionality of AuDoLab is available, since AuDoLab is partly based on a novel and recently published classification prodcedure [@Thielmann].
+Thereby, AuDoLab uses in particular Web Scraping, Latent Dirichlet Allocation Topic Modelling and One-class Support Vector Machines.

+A web tool that is most related to TTLocVis is TweetViz [@stojanovski2014].
+TweetViz provides word clouds and topic distributions for Twitter data.
+However, TTLocVis improves on TweetViz by optimizing the LDA input with tweet pooling and options for geo-spatial and temporal analysis.
+Further, a major limitation of TweetViz is that the number of topics for the LDA estimation is always fixed at 20.
+TTLocVis gives the option to define a range of potential topic numbers and also includes an algorithm to select the optimal topic number according to coherence scoring.

 # Acknowledgements

 We thank the Campus-Institut Data Science (CIDAS), Göttingen, Germany for funding this project.